Patient Scheduling Software Buyer's Guide

 Questions to Ask Vendors:

-- Can appointments on the scheduling grid be customized and color-coded based on procedure or diagnosis, new or existing patients?
+- Can appointments on the medical office scheduling grid be customized and color-coded based on procedure or diagnosis, new or existing patients?

 - Is there drag-and-drop and cut-and-paste functionality when making an appointment, changing a time or date or scheduling multiple resources for the same appointment time?